-If the device starts moving rapidly, say by the wearer getting into a car or train, it creates an alarm to send to a contact with this information.
+If the device starts moving rapidly, say by the wearer getting into a car or boarding a train, it creates an alarm to send to a contact with this information.

 A Similar model is identical in most aspects except for a few.
 This means that a majority of its test results are identical so you can reasonably expect to get the same results from the model we tested, but for those aspects which aren't identical, we'll note these as "Not Tested" in the Compare tables.